Curvature-adaptive gigapixel microscopy at submicron resolution and centimeter scale

 Beyond compensating for the curvature of the intermediate image plane, each micro-camera lens is also independently focusable to match the geometry of non-planar or contoured samples [Fig.~\ref{fig2}~(d)].
 This flexibility allows the effective focal surface of the entire array to be reconfigured to accommodate sample tilt, undulations, or global curvature.
-Note that this approach is fundamentally constrained by both the angular coverage and the depth of field (DOF) of each micro-camera.
-First, if the axial depth variation across a single micro-camera’s FOV (3.45~mm~$\times$~2.62~mm) exceeds its DOF (tens of microns), local defocus will occur even within that small region [Fig.~\ref{fig2}~(e)].
-Second, for highly curved samples, neighboring cameras may require significantly different focal positions.
+Note that this approach is fundamentally constrained by both the angular coverage and the DOF of each micro-camera.
+First, if the axial depth variation across a single micro-camera’s FOV exceeds its DOF, local defocus will occur even within that small region [Fig.~\ref{fig2}~(e)].
+Second, for highly curved samples, neighboring cameras may require different focal positions.
 Inter-camera focus disparity introduces magnification mismatch, since axial refocusing alters the effective imaging geometry and local scaling [Fig.~\ref{fig2}~(f)].
-In practice, we estimated the effective magnification of each lens based on its refocused position and used this to correct local image scale prior to stitching.
+In practice, we estimated the effective magnification of each lens based on the overlap ratios of adjacent sub-images.
+Then, this estimation was refined through Hugin (panorama stitcher), using pairwise geometric transformations [Supplement 1 (S2)].The magnification across the array ranged from 1.3095 to 1.4587, with adjacent camera differences up to $\sim$10\%; empirically, stitching errors became noticeable when differences exceeded $\sim$15\%.
 Third, for steep curvature, peripheral cameras must image at increasingly oblique angles, causing both defocus and non-uniform magnification.
 For our system, the average DOF across cameras is 45~µm, resulting in a maximum curvature of 6.6~m$^{-1}$.
 These limitations collectively define the practical bounds of curvature that PANORAMA can accommodate using axial refocusing alone.